 Ultimate Rewards rates compared to other booking sites

-The rates on all travel purchases are competitive on Chase Ultimate Rewards, and you won’t generally pay any more money by choosing to book through the bank.
+The rates on all travel purchases are competitive on Chase Ultimate Rewards, and in general, you won’t pay any more money by choosing to book through the bank.
 Take, for example, the following four-night stay at The Garland in Los Angeles.

 |Deluxe room, 1 King bed||$201.20||$201||$201|